bosonnetwork/Boson.Docs/getting-started/boson-services/active-proxy.md

 The <mark style="color:green;">**Active Proxy**</mark> service, provided by the boson super node, facilitates accessibility of a local or personal service running on your home WiFi to the public.
 Essentially, it forwards the entry to the personal service through the boson super node, rendering it visible to the public.

-## Leverage for Home-Based Services"
+## Leverage for Home-Based Services

 Suppose you wish to operate a blog service on a Raspberry device within your home WiFi network, sharing stories with the public.
 In such a scenario, you can employ the Active Proxy functionality from the super nodes you trust the most to publicize your blog service.